joshleecreates/instana-examples/kubernetes-quickstart-helm/README.md

 > **Note**
 > While this  quickstart guide uses helm, we recommend using the [Instana Operator](https://www.ibm.com/docs/en/instana-observability/current?topic=requirements-installing-host-agent-kubernetes#install-by-using-the-operator) for production deployments.

-## Step 2: Configure Applications
+## Step 2: Configure Monitored Applications
 The AutoTrace WebHook can instrument many of your applications.
 For other applications, you will simply need to install a single Instana instrumentation library and initialize it.
 See a [complete list of language support here](../languages.md).

-The instrumentation for some languages needs to know how to communicate with the agent.
+The instrumentation for some languages [needs to know how to communicate with the agent](https://www.ibm.com/docs/en/instana-observability/current?topic=technologies-monitoring-postgresql).
 This step is required for the following languages:

 * Node.js
 * Go